What are some of the best Derek Jeter RCs to collect?

 Once again, it’s not the greatest image, showing an impossibly young looking rookie in a profile shot.
 He’s holding a bat casually in both hands.

-It’s not the cleanest design, but it has a low serial number for the time, and it’s hand signed by the player.
+It’s not the cleanest design, but it has a low serial number for the time.
+The card is also hand signed by the player.

 Rather than a specific signature section, Jeter signed them along the bottom, so the blue ink is difficult to spot on the darker black kit.